 Harness the power of active rest

 But sooner or later we have to confront an issue.
-There’s only so much overtime we can do before the strain starts to impact the quality of our work.
+There’s only so much overtime we can do before the strain starts to impact the quality of our work, life and relationships.

 Unlike the machines we work with, our bodies and minds are not made for prolonged periods of intense effort.
 Work drains us.
 It draws from our mental, physical and psychological resources.

-To maintain our performance without risking burnout, we need to rest and recover.
+To maintain our cognitive functioning, we need to rest and recover.

 Recovery is an active process

-Whilst we tend to associate resting with complete inactivity, recovery researchers have found that we can actively help our minds and bodies to relax and recharge (ten Brummelhuis & Bakker, 2012).
+Whilst we tend to associate resting with complete inactivity, recovery researchers have found that there are things we can proactively do to help our minds and bodies relax and recharge (ten Brummelhuis & Bakker, 2012).

-And, it's been found that engaging in daily recovery experiences leads to increased well-being at bedtime (Sonnetag, 2001), as well as better sleep and less exhaustion the next morning (McGrath 2017).
+When done daily this so called "active rest" can lead to increased wellbeing at bedtime (Sonnetag, 2001), as well as better sleep and less exhaustion the next morning (McGrath 2017).

-This is because recovery, according to Sonnetag, is a process that's initiated by doing things that help restore the resources that were used to deal with the demands of the day (Rydstedt & Johnsen).
+According to Sonnetag, this is because certain kinds of experiences restore the resources that were resources we used to deal with the demands of the day (Rydstedt & Johnsen, 2019).

 Image copyright Akson, Unsplash

-A full night’s sleep may be the foundation of optimal functioning, but we also need other forms of rest to continue to feel good and function well.
+A full night’s sleep may be the foundation of optimal functioning but other forms of rest help us to feel good and function well.

-If we’ve been dealing with difficult colleagues or clients all day, or feel we need to change ourselves to fit in we can find ourselves emotionally exhausted when we come home.
+If we’ve been dealing with challenging circumstances, colleagues or clients or if feel we need to change ourselves to fit in, we can find ourselves emotionally worn out at the end of the working day.

-Emotional rest is the deliberate act of disengaging from the emotional stress and strain.
-By taking the time to rest in this way we can reduce feelings of overwhelm, improve emotional regulation and enhance our ability to cope with challenges.
+Emotional rest is the deliberate act of disengaging from emotional stress and strain.
+By taking the time to rest in this way we reduce feelings of overwhelm, improve emotional regulation and increase our ability to cope.

 Emotional rest activities include:

-There are effectively two brain networks, the off task default mode network (sometimes called mind wandering) and the positive-task network where we’re focused and engaged on something.
+There are effectively two brain networks.
+The off-task, default mode network (AKA mind wandering/day dreaming) and the on-task network, where we’re focused and engaged on something.

 Ways to get mental rest:

-We are made for movement.
-We are not designed to be sat down for much of the day but most of us find ourselves stuck at a desk, our bodies held in one position.
+We are made for movement, we're not designed to be sat down all day.
+However, most of us find ourselves stuck at a desk, our bodies held in one position.

 Physical rest refers to activities that promote relaxation and release tension in the body.
 It is found through practices that improve circulation, promote better blood flow and healing, as well as calm the mind and reduce feelings of stress.